wireshark/wireshark/docbook/README.txt

 The guides are written in Docbook/XML (formerly Docbook/SGML).
-This format is now used by many other documentation projects, e.g. "the linux documentation project" uses it too.
+This format is now used by many other documentation projects, e.g. "the Linux Documentation Project."

 To get HTML, PDF or other output formats, conversions are done using XSL stylesheets, which provides a flexible way for these conversions.